BirgerM/RedHat-Training/ex280/notes.md

 This can be done by logging into the oc console and navigating to the monitoring section.

 ### Troubleshoot common cluster events and alerts
+Common events will be shown in the event log.
+This might be a good place to start for troubleshooting.

 ### Use product documentation
 The exam is only 3 hours long, getting familiar with the documentation beforehand might be a smart choice.